acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 2010-01-01 13:30:22
 2010-01-01 18:30:22

-#Research
+# Research
 Tue, 05 Jan 2010 17:31:36

 <p>If academic research is not devoted to finding the truth, it is a form of propaganda, and not necessarily to be preferred to other forms, much cheaper and perhaps more persuasive. &mdash; Conrad Russell (Academic Freedom.
 London: Routledge.
 1993)</p>
 2010-01-05 12:31:36
 2010-01-05 17:31:36

-#Trust
+# Trust
 Wed, 20 Jan 2010 19:49:10

 <p>It is to me a new and consolatory proof that wherever the people are well-informed they can be trusted with their own government; that whenever things get so far wrong as to attract their notice, they may be relied on to set them to rights. -- Thomas Jefferson to Richard Price, January 8, 1789</p>
 2010-01-20 14:49:10
 2010-01-20 19:49:10

-#Commas
+# Commas
 Fri, 29 Jan 2010 20:28:37

 <p>The older I grow, the less important the comma becomes.
 Let the reader catch his own breath. &mdash; Elizabeth Clarkson Zwart</p>
 2010-01-29 15:28:37
 2010-01-29 20:28:37

-#Sex and Science
+# Sex and Science
 Fri, 29 Jan 2010 21:37:42

 <p>Science is a lot like sex.
 Sometimes something useful comes of it, but that's not the reason we're doing it. &mdash; Richard Feynman  </p>
 2010-01-29 16:37:42
 2010-01-29 21:37:42

-#Habit
+# Habit
 Fri, 05 Feb 2010 20:43:42

 <p>We are what we repeatedly do.
 Excellence, then, is not an act, it&rdquo;™s a habit. &mdash; Aristotle</p>
 2010-02-05 15:43:42
 2010-02-05 20:43:42

-#Improvisation
+# Improvisation
 Tue, 09 Feb 2010 14:44:44

 <p>Great improvisers are like priests.
 They are thinking only of their God. &mdash; StÃ©phane Grappelli</p>
 2010-02-09 09:44:44
 2010-02-09 14:44:44

-#Expertise
+# Expertise
 Thu, 11 Mar 2010 14:15:53

 <p>Nobody is an expert on the future. &mdash; Matt Linderman</p>
 2010-03-11 09:15:53
 2010-03-11 14:15:53

-#Smarts
+# Smarts
 Thu, 25 Mar 2010 17:18:21

 <p>You&rsquo;re not smart enough to tell me how to live. &mdash; Kathy Shaidle</p>
 2010-03-25 13:18:21
 2010-03-25 17:18:21

-#Understanding
+# Understanding
 Mon, 19 Apr 2010 14:30:50

 <p>It is difficult to get a man to understand something when his job depends on not understanding it. &mdash; Upton Sinclair</p>
 2010-04-19 10:30:50
 2010-04-19 14:30:50

-#Reality
+# Reality
 Fri, 30 Apr 2010 16:33:48

 <p>For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled. &mdash; Richard Feynman</p>
 2010-04-30 12:33:48
 2010-04-30 16:33:48

-#Outrage
+# Outrage
 Tue, 11 May 2010 18:15:02

 <p>It is not more <em>objective</em> to narrate an outrage calmly. &mdash; James Chastek</p>
 2010-05-11 14:15:02
 2010-05-11 18:15:02

-#TOTD
+# TOTD
 Thu, 13 May 2010 12:47:29

 <p>If you don&rsquo;t read the newspaper, you are uninformed.
 If you do read the newspaper, you are misinformed. &mdash; Mark Twain</p>
 2010-05-13 08:47:29
 2010-05-13 12:47:29

-#TOTD
+# TOTD
 Tue, 01 Jun 2010 12:43:30

 <p>You can safely assume that you&rsquo;ve created God in your own image when it turns out that God hates all the same people you do. &mdash; Anne Lamott (<em>Traveling Mercies</em>, credited to &ldquo;my priest friend Tom")</p>
 2010-06-01 08:43:30
 2010-06-01 12:43:30

-#TOTD
+# TOTD
 Fri, 09 Jul 2010 13:32:50

 <p>All attacks on science are ultimately an attack on freedom.
 All attacks on religion are ultimately an attack on mind. &mdash; Robert W. Godwin</p>
 2010-07-09 09:32:50
 2010-07-09 13:32:50

-#TOTD
+# TOTD
 Wed, 14 Jul 2010 17:29:20

 <p>We are as gods, and might as well get good at it. &mdash; The Whole Earth Catalog (1968)</p>
 2010-07-14 13:29:20
 2010-07-14 17:29:20

-#TOTD
+# TOTD
 Wed, 28 Jul 2010 11:41:06

 <p>Science is the belief in the ignorance of experts. &mdash; Richard Feynman</p>
 2010-07-28 07:41:06
 2010-07-28 11:41:06

-#TOTD
+# TOTD
 Fri, 30 Jul 2010 13:43:20

 <p>If there were no God, there would be no atheists. &mdash; Gilbert K. Chesterton</p>
 2010-07-30 09:43:20
 2010-07-30 13:43:20

-#Giving and Forgiving
+# Giving and Forgiving
 Tue, 12 Oct 2010 07:45:00

 <p>If you have ill will toward any, if you are prejudiced against any, if you have accused any even in your silent thought, of injustice, or if you have criticised any one, sit down alone at night before retiring and mentally ask him to forgive you.
 Calling him by name, silently confess to him what you have done, and ask his forgiveness, telling him as you do the others, over and over again, that you love him, and are sure there is nothing but God&rdquo;™s perfect Love between you.
 Never retire until you have thus definitely &ldquo;cleaned up the slate&rdquo; between yourself and every other human being, having definitely forgiven---given love for---every one.
 Keep at this until all the tightened cords which have been cutting off the free flow of God&rdquo;™s love and life through you are loosened; until a habit of forgiving is established within you. &mdash; H. Emilie Cady (God a Present Help)</p>
 2010-10-12 03:45:00
 2010-10-12 07:45:00

-#TOTD
+# TOTD
 Wed, 20 Oct 2010 11:13:10

 <p>Every atom of fear, or condemnation, or criticism, that we carry in our hearts, no matter for whom it may be, is a wall between ourselves and God. &mdash; Emmet Fox</p>
 2010-10-20 07:13:10
 2010-10-20 11:13:10

-#TOTD
+# TOTD
 Fri, 29 Oct 2010 11:53:02

 <p>Being intelligent is not a felony, but most societies evaluate it as at least a misdemeanor. &mdash; Robert A. Heinlein</p>
 2010-10-29 07:53:02
 2010-10-29 11:53:02

-#Testimony
+# Testimony
 Mon, 08 Nov 2010 14:41:46

 <p>It isn&rsquo;t irrational to accept the testimony of eyewitnesses to miracles. &mdash; Antonin Scalia </p>
 2010-11-08 09:41:46
 2010-11-08 14:41:46

-#Time
+# Time
 Wed, 10 Nov 2010 15:43:20

 <p>It is only in appearance that time is a river.
 It is rather a vast landscape and it is the eye of the beholder that moves. &mdash; Thornton Wilder (The Eighth Day)</p>
 2010-11-10 10:43:20
 2010-11-10 15:43:20

-#Superstition
+# Superstition
 Sun, 12 Dec 2010 22:25:53

 <p>We must do our best to see life as it really is and not as modern superstition interprets it. -- Lewis Maclachlan</p>
 2010-12-12 17:25:53
 2010-12-12 22:25:53

-#Science
+# Science
 Sun, 12 Dec 2010 23:32:02

 <p>We approach the subject (prayer) in a spirit of scientific enquiry.
 The question to be asked is not what according to our theology God ought to do, but what He actually does. -- Lewis Maclachlan</p>

 2010-12-12 17:32:02
 2010-12-12 23:32:02
-#Belief
+# Belief
 Mon, 13 Dec 2010 16:29:16

 <p>In my experience over 90% of the arguments and criticisms made against Christianity can be answered with, &ldquo;Yeah, I don&rsquo;t believe in a God like that either.&rdquo; -- <a href="http://agentintellect.blogspot.com/2010/09/thought-of-day.html">Jim S.</a></p>
 2010-12-13 10:29:16
 2010-12-13 16:29:16

-#Hands
+# Hands
 Wed, 15 Dec 2010 20:25:09

 <p>I would fain be to the eternal God what a man's hand is to a man. -- <i>Theologia Germanica</i></p>
 2010-12-15 14:25:09
 2010-12-15 20:25:09

-#Quotations
+# Quotations
 Sun, 09 Jan 2011 19:40:18

 <p>The problem with Internet quotations is that many are not genuine. -- Abraham Lincoln</p>
 2011-01-09 13:40:18
 2011-01-09 19:40:18

-#Science
+# Science
 Thu, 23 Dec 2010 15:37:31

 <p>When everything is evidence of the thing you want to believe, it might be time to stop pretending you're all about <i>science</i>. &mdash; <a href="http://althouse.blogspot.com/2010/12/that-snow-outside-is-what-global.html">Ann Althouse</a></p>
 2010-12-23 09:37:31
 2010-12-23 15:37:31

-#Real Science
+# Real Science
 Fri, 21 Jan 2011 22:32:40

 <p>Real science looks at data, makes falsifiable predictions, and attempts to falsify or confirm those predictions.
-The rest is &ldquo;other forces at work.&rdquo; <a href="http://www.jerrypournelle.com/mail/2011/Q1/mail658.html#climate">Jerry Pournelle</a></p>
+The rest is &ldquo;other forces at work.&rdquo; <a href="http://www.jerrypournelle.com/mail/2011/Q1/mail658.html# climate">Jerry Pournelle</a></p>
 2011-01-21 16:32:40
 2011-01-21 22:32:40

-#Good or Better?
+# Good or Better?
 Tue, 25 Jan 2011 17:08:47

 <p>When everything is good enough, it takes work to discover what&rsquo;s better, and better is often a matter of whim and preference anyway. -- <a href="http://www.chaosmanorreviews.com//oa/2011/20110124_col.php">Jerry Pournelle</a></p>
 2011-01-25 11:08:47
 2011-01-25 17:08:47

-#Scientific Religion
+# Scientific Religion
 Tue, 01 Feb 2011 02:33:29

 <p>So far neither Dark Energy nor the Multiverse seem to generate falsifiable hypotheses, removing them from science and relegating them to religion.
-I cheerfully admit that in the absence of evidence I prefer the religion I grew up with to these new ones, but perhaps I am insufficiently flexible in my views. &mdash; <a href="http://www.jerrypournelle.com/mail/2011/Q1/mail660.html#Monday">Jerry Pournelle</a></p>
+I cheerfully admit that in the absence of evidence I prefer the religion I grew up with to these new ones, but perhaps I am insufficiently flexible in my views. &mdash; <a href="http://www.jerrypournelle.com/mail/2011/Q1/mail660.html# Monday">Jerry Pournelle</a></p>
 2011-01-31 20:33:29
 2011-02-01 02:33:29

-#Discriminating
+# Discriminating
 Tue, 22 Feb 2011 20:31:19

 <p>The way to stop discrimination on the basis of race is to stop discriminating on the basis of race. -- Chief Justice John Roberts (<a href="http://www.law.cornell.edu/supct/html/05-908.ZO.html">Parents Involved In Community Schools v.
 Seattle School Dist.
 No. 1</a> [June 28, 2007])</p>
 2011-02-22 14:31:19
 2011-02-22 20:31:19

-#Normal
+# Normal
 Mon, 28 Feb 2011 22:33:00

 <p>Anything that is in the world when you&rsquo;re born is normal and ordinary and is just a natural part of the way the world works.
 Anything that&rdquo;™s invented between when you&rdquo;™re fifteen and thirty-five is new and exciting and revolutionary and you can probably get a career in it.
 Anything invented after you&rdquo;™re thirty-five is against the natural order of things. &rdquo;” Douglas Adams, &ldquo;The Salmon of Doubt&rdquo;</p>
 2011-02-28 16:33:00
 2011-02-28 22:33:00

-#Relief
+# Relief
 Fri, 15 Apr 2011 21:17:31

 <p>In life I know, there is lots of grief,<br>